- It’s illegal for businesses to agree to act together in a cartel instead of competing.

-- There are 4 forms of cartel activity: price fixing, sharing markets, rigging bids and controlling output.
+- There are 4 forms of cartel activity.
+These are price fixing, sharing markets, rigging bids and controlling output.

-- Individuals and businesses involved in a cartel risk heavy criminal and civil penalties, including jail terms.
+- Individuals and businesses involved in a cartel risk heavy criminal and civil penalties.
+This includes jail terms.

 - Anyone can report cartel activity to the ACCC.